The GMC Investigation Process: What You Need to Know

-If a doctor doesn’t get the outcome they were hoping for in an ARCP review, there is a limited window of opportunity to lodge an appeal.
+If a doctor doesn’t get the outcome they were hoping for in an ARCP review (Annual Review of Competence Progression), there is a limited window of opportunity to lodge an appeal.
 Specialist legal advice at this stage can be beneficial to advise about the most appropriate grounds for an appeal.

 10. Protecting yourself with practical steps

 These tips can benefit everyone, from trainees to consultants.

 As a starting point, be sure to record every choice made during consultations and the reasons why.
 It can be time consuming, but can help with difficult situations later on.
 Notes are vital should any questions arise further down the line, either from the patients themselves or from investigatory panels.